tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 The above HTML string has two placeholders, `name` and `template_name`.
 We'll push values to these placeholders from our Flask code.

 Flask's `render_template` method will be used to send our interpolated HTML file to the browser.
+This method is called *render_template* because it evaluates the Jinja code in your HTML file, fills in the necessary placeholders and shows (renders) the content of the file to the browser.

 For this to work, you'll have to create a new endpoint to access this newly created page from browser.
 Your `app.py` should look like the following:

 ```python{10}
 # app.py